I took HypnoBirthing with T2 and Hypnobabies with T3. Here are my insights into the differences.

 Some other differences between the 2 programs… in HypnoBirthing they do a fear release session, but with Hypnobabies you get a fear release CD so you can listen to it as many times as you feel you need it.
 Great benefit for moms who might have more concerns than others.
 Also Hypnobabies covers typical interventions done during birth and the pros and cons of these, so you are able to decide which interventions you do and don’t want during YOUR birth.

 When Bryson was a newborn.
-Since then I have become a Birth Doula and a Hypnobabies instructor.
-I love Hypnobabies, but know that each person has to find the course that is best for them.
+Since then I have become a Birth Doula and a Hypnobabies instructor and have attended over 50 Hypnobabies Births.
+I loved Hypnobabies for myself and my doula clients, but know that each person has to find the course that is best for them.
 For some that may be HypnoBirthing or another option.
-Just choose the one that is the best fit for you.
+Just choose the one that is the best fit for you. 🙂

 Already taking HypnoBirthing?